trekhleb/javascript-algorithms/README.md

   * `B` [Rain Terraces](src/algorithms/uncategorized/rain-terraces) - trapping rain water problem
   * `A` [Maximum Subarray](src/algorithms/sets/maximum-subarray)
   * `A` [Travelling Salesman Problem](src/algorithms/graph/travelling-salesman) - shortest possible route that visits each city and returns to the origin city
+  * `A` [Discrete Fourier Transform](src/algorithms/math/fourier-transform) - decompose a function of time (a signal) into the frequencies that make it up
 * **Greedy** - choose the best option at the current time, without any consideration for the future
   * `B` [Jump Game](src/algorithms/uncategorized/jump-game)
   * `A` [Unbound Knapsack Problem](src/algorithms/sets/knapsack-problem)